joloyonaha/vuejs-with-firestore/README.md

-# Vue.js with Firestore Sample
+<h1 align="center"> Vue.js with Firestore Sample</h1>
-This is a step by step tutorial for building a web application using Vue.js 2 and Firestore database.
+<p align="center">This is a step by step tutorial for building a web application using Vue.js 2 and Firestore database.</p>

 ## Table of Contents
 - [Getting Started](#getting-started)